pranaya890/NCA/Note/Networking/OSI Model.md

 -  in UDP the sever request the data and client responds by sending the data there is no acknowledgement so it transfers only data but data flow and server locations are unknown or the data is delivered or not
 ### Layer 5: Session Layer
 - responsible for establishing,  managing and termination connection
-- maintains dialog control between computers ( half duples, and full duplex)
+- maintains dialog control between computers ( half duplex, and full duplex)
 Examples: online banking, login to a website,  video calls, Network file system (NFS), Remote  Procedural Call( RPC)
 ![[Pasted image 20250825202532.png]]
-here the request and response in sender and receiver respectively for sender and reciever for connection is manages by session layer.
+here the request and response in sender and receiver respectively for sender and receiver for connection is manages by session layer.

 ### Layer 6: Presentation Layer
 - responsible for formatting, encrypting and  compressing of data so it can be properly understood by the receiver application
-- handles data fomatting and is responsible for encryption / decription for security purposes
+- handles data formatting and is responsible for encryption / decryption for security purposes
-- Examples: Encryption (SSL/TLS), character encoding ( ASCII, Unicode), Date compression ( ZIP, MP3, JPEG)
+- Examples: Encryption (Secure Socket Layer(SSL)/Transport Layer Security (TLS), character encoding ( ASCII, Unicode), Date compression ( ZIP, MP3, JPEG)
 ![[Pasted image 20250825204957.png]]

 ### Layer 7:  Application Layer